 What are speed cleaning tools?

-Sample Speed Cleaning Tools
+Sample Speed Cleaning Tools:

-I found that speed cleaning tools did not cost that much, things like a scrapper or a whisk broom cost under $10, but saved me so much time in scrubbing.
+When I thought of professional cleaning businesses, I figured they used fancy tools that cost too much for me as a solo cleaner just starting out.
+But I found that speed cleaning tools did not cost that much, things like a scrapper or a whisk broom cost under $10, but saved me so much time in scrubbing.

-This blog post would be to long to get into all the tools that I used to help me and my cleaning business clean more houses in a day.
+This blog post would be too long to get into all the tools that I used to help me and my cleaning business clean more houses in a day.
 I wrote a blog post on speed cleaning tools and how they can help you clean more houses.

 Step 5: Use an Apron